phasetrader-holdings/bakersacre/_posts/2018-01-12-never-stopped-worrying-never-loved-bomb.md

 ---
 layout: post
 title:  "Never stopped worrying or loving the bomb"
-author: sal
+author: jon
-categories: [ Jekyll ]
+categories: [ jekyll ]
 image: assets/images/14.jpg
+hidden: true
 ---
 > I’ve been through fire and water, I tell you!
 From my earliest pebblehood the wildest things you could imagine have been happening to this world of ours, and I have been right in the midst of them.